 Books, books and MORE books.
-Fascinating books for readers and writers about World War II, foreign places, and gain knowledge for inspiration.
+Fascinating books for readers and writers about World War II, foreign places, and knowledge for inspiration.

 Books taking place in foreign places